MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P14-Polish-Gameplay/content.md

 To avoid this happening we will add a flag to the Penguin that stores if it has been launched already or not.

-Open *Penguin.h* and add this property:
+Open *Penguin.swift* and add this line:

-    @property (nonatomic, assign) BOOL launched;

-To access this new property from *Gameplay.m* we will need to import the Penguin header by adding this line to the top of the file:

-    #import "Penguin.h"

-And change the member variable *\_currentPenguin* to be of type *Penguin* instead of *CCNode*

-    Penguin *_currentPenguin;

-Now you will also have to change the line in *touchBegan*, where the penguin is loaded:

-    _currentPenguin = (Penguin*)[CCBReader load:@"Penguin"];

-You have to change this, because *CCBReader* only returns *CCNodes*, so if you know that the "Penguin" file actually contains an object of type *Penguin* you have to add a cast as shown in the line above.
+	var launched = false

-Now that we have access to the *launched* property of the penguin, we can add a check to the update method, so that everything is only executed if the penguin has already launched:
+Now that we have a *launched* property one the penguin, we can add a check to the update method, so that everything is only executed if the penguin has already launched:

-    - (void)update:(CCTime)delta
-    {
+	override func update(delta: CCTime) {
-        if (_currentPenguin.launched) {
+        if currentPenguin.launched {
 	        ... // <- all previous content of this method belongs inside of this if-statement }
     }